AnggaR96s/Reforestation/README.md

-## How do you fix a broken pizza?
-With tomato paste.
+## Why do nurses carry around red crayons?
+Sometimes they need to draw blood.